OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

   have connected the `ZipLoopStart` node with the `in` port of the `CometAdapter` node.
 - Comet, like most mass spectrometry identification engines, relies on searching the input spectra against sequence databases.
 Thus, we need to introduce a search database input.
-As we want to use the same search database for all of our input files, we can just add a single `Input File` node to the workflow and connect it directly with the `CometAdapter database` port.
+As we want to use the same search database for all of our input files, we can just add a single `File Importer` node to the workflow and connect it directly with the `CometAdapter database` port.
 KNIME will automatically reuse this Input node each time a new ZipLoop iteration is started.
 In order to specify the database, [select](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Tutorials/Example_Data/Labelfree/databases/s_pyo_sf370_potato_human_target_decoy_with_contaminants.fasta) {path}`Example_Data,Labelfree,databases,/break,s_pyo_sf370_potato_human_target_decoy_with_contaminants.fasta`, and we have a very basic peptide identification workflow.